UBC-MDS/introduction-machine-learning/chapters/en/module1.md

 <opt text="Predict">

-You may want to look at the slides and see what each function delivers as an output.
+You may want to look at the slides and see what each of these delivers as an output.

 </opt>
 </choice>